+Identify characteristics of healthy and unhealthy relationships and ways to seek help in unhealthy or unwanted relationships.
+[HE; SE]

 Demonstrate effective verbal and non-verbal communication skills (e.g., listening, conflict resolution, negotiation, refusal) that foster healthy relationships, communicate boundaries, and show respect in a variety of situations (e.g., familial relationships, peer relationships, romantic relationships).
+[HPE; SE]

+Articulate how respectful behaviors may vary among populations and how those behaviors contribute to positive social interaction in various settings [HPE; SE].

+Explain why consent and respecting a person’s boundaries are important.
+[HPE; SE]

-Explain and Demonstrate effective approaches to boundary setting (e.g., acknowledge feelings, communicate the boundary, target alternative) and maintenance of a variety of boundaries (e.g., related to technology use, emotional, physical).
+Demonstrate effective approaches to boundary setting (e.g., acknowledge feelings, communicate the boundary, target alternative), maintenance of a variety of boundaries (e.g., related to technology use, emotional, physical).
+[HPE; SE]

+Recognizing when boundaries are being violated and identify tactics used to coerce or pressure someone to change a personal boundary (e.g., to have sex, to share a password, to send an explicit photo, break a rule).
+[HE; SE]

+Demonstrate techniques and assertive responses to counter coercive tactics in order to maintain boundaries.
+[HE; SE]

+Analyze how media and technology can be both a positive and negative influence on beliefs about what constitutes a healthy relationship (including sexual relationships).
+[HE; SE]

-Apply conflict resolution strategies in a variety of situations (e.g., interpersonal, intrapersonal, intragroup, intergroup).Analyze the impact of technology and social media on relationships (e.g., use of smartphones, sharing relationship information, GPS tracking). identify tactics used to coerce or pressure someone to have sex and Demonstrate techniques and assertive responses to counter these tactics.
+Analyze the impact of technology and social media on relationships (e.g., use of smartphones, sharing relationship information, GPS tracking).
+[HE; SE]

-Demonstrate positive ways to communicate differences of opinion in a variety of relationships (e.g., familial, peer, teacher) and situations (e.g., in class, outside of school, on a team).Describe potential impacts of power and privilege (e.g., associated with age, race, ethnicity, sexual orientation, gender, gender identity, socioeconomic status, immigration status, ability, position of authority) within a variety of relationships.
+Describe potential impacts of power and privilege (e.g., associated with age, race, ethnicity, sexual orientation, gender, gender identity, socioeconomic status, immigration status, ability, position of authority) within a variety of relationships and in various settings.
+[HPE; SE]

-Analyze ways that prejudice, discrimination, and injustice can impact relationship health and describe ways to address these issues to support health of self and others.
+Analyze ways that prejudice, discrimination (e.g., sexism), and injustice can impact relationship health and describe ways to address these issues to support health of self and others.
+[HPE]

-Analyze how media and technology can be both a positive and negative influence on beliefs about what constitutes a healthy relationship (including sexual relationships) and how media and technology use can impact relationships.
+Apply conflict resolution strategies in a variety of situations (e.g., interpersonal, intrapersonal, intragroup, intergroup).
+[HPE; SE]

+Demonstrate positive ways to communicate differences of opinion in a variety of relationships (e.g., familial, peer, teacher) and situations (e.g., in class, outside of school, on a team).
+[HPE; SE]

 Compare and contrast bullying, harassment, and abuse and demonstrate ways to support and seek help for someone who is being bullied, harassed, or abused, or who is the target of unhealthy or coercive behaviors.
+[HPE; SE]

-Mental and Emotional Health [6.3.MH]
+Mental and Emotional Health [8.3.MH]

 Discuss how adverse childhood experiences and toxic stress as well as resilience and positive childhood experiences can impact mental and emotional health and demonstrate ways to communicate effectively about these factors and ways to support people who have experienced or are experiencing trauma.
+[HE; SE]

 Identify how emotions can influence communication (e.g., anger or anxiety may affect the ability to listen well) and demonstrate strategies (e.g., ask for time to calm down, go to a peace corner, take deep breaths) to communicate effectively when experiencing a range of emotions and in a variety of situations.
+[HPE; SE]

 Accurately recognize and effectively respond to emotions, thoughts, values, and perspectives when communicating with others and when resolving interpersonal conflicts.
+[HPE; SE]

 Analyze how people from diverse groups can learn from each other and how this can enhance emotional well-being.
+[HPE; SE]

-Apply refusal or negotiation skills to situations that may lead to distress or anxiety.
+Apply refusal or negotiation skills in ways that support or improve mental health and minimize health risks.
+[HPE; SE]

 Advocate for oneself by creating ‘I’-messages to express feelings and needs in appropriate ways.
+[HPE; SE]